-What every woman should know about breastfeeding
+What to know about breastfeeding

+Breastfeeding is a safe and simple way to feed babies.
+Many times, breastfeeding is also a way to bond with baby.
+This article shares the numerous benefits of breastfeeding.
+Benefits for the parent include a quicker recovery from childbirth due to the oxytocin produced during breastfeeding, which leads to less bleeding and faster decrease in the size of the uterus.
+There is also a lowered risk of breast, ovarian, and uterine cancer.
+Breastfeeding also delays menses, leading to healthier child spacing.
 Benefits for baby include fewer ear infections, lowers risk of pneumonia, lower risk of allergies and asthma, less gas, less constipation and diarrhea, lower risk of obesity in childhood, lower risk of developing diabetes and lower risk of sudden infant death syndrome (SIDS).

 - Learn to identify what an effective suck-swallow pattern is for your baby.

 - Avoid giving your newborn any fluids other than breast milk, unless medically necessary.